dantleech/blog/content/posts/2026/05-09-day-14/index.md

 at this point.
 I tried to smile and wave.
 "Vorsicht!
 Es ist sehr luftig" I think he said.
 I fake laughed and smiled because I had no idea what he said but by default I assume they are making some attempt at humour.
-My reaction proved inappropriate when my brain translated the sentance "Be careful!
+My reaction proved inappropriate when my brain translated the sentance to "Be careful!
 It's very windy" (it turns out however, that it was not).

 ![Camera/IMG_20260509_154513_011.jpg](202605081814-rainbow2.jpg)
 _Above the rainbow_

-The top edged closer and closer.
+The summit edged closer and closer.
 I was not enjoying the climb and was very much looking forward to getting to the top.
 I can compare it with running a 5k race.
 When you're running it you wish you weren't.
 But you signup to do them again and again.